Skip Ribbon Commands

 • enrol at a Victorian school

-• enrol in a government-funded or fee-for-service accredited course at a VET provider (VET providers include TAFEs, government and non-government RTOs and adult and community education providers)
+• enrol in a government-funded or fee-for-service accredited course at a VET provider (VET providers include TAFEs, government and non-government RTOs, and ACFE providers)

 • register with the VRQA for home schooling